All Products

 RPO

-The amount of data that may be lost due to a disk exception.
-The RPO is measured in time and used as a data metric.
-The default value of the RPO is 15 minutes in async replication.
-This value indicates that data written to a primary disk within the previous 15 minutes may be lost if an exception occurs on the disk.
+Recovery point objective.
+The amount of data that may be lost due to a disk exception, measured in time.
+In async replication, the default RPO is 15 minutes.
+This means that data written to a primary disk within the previous 15 minutes may be lost if an exception occurs.

-The time it takes a primary disk to recover after an exception occurs on the disk.
-The RTO is used as a data metric in async replication.
-For example, if the value of the RTO is 1 hour, the data of a primary disk can be restored and run as expected within 1 hour after an exception occurs on the primary disk.
+Recovery time objective.
+The time it takes a primary disk to recover after an exception occurs.
+For example, if the RTO is 1 hour, the data of a primary disk can be restored and the disk can resume normal operations within 1 hour of the exception.

-The replication relationship that is established between a primary disk, a secondary disk, and the configurations for asynchronous replication.
+The replication relationship established between a primary disk, a secondary disk, and the configurations for asynchronous replication.

-A pair of disks that have the async replication relationship.
+A pair of disks that have an async replication relationship.
 A replication pair-consistent group can contain multiple replication pairs.

-A sub-feature of async replication that allows you to enable read and write permissions on the secondary disk and fail over to the disk.
+A sub-feature of async replication that enables read and write permissions on the secondary disk and fails over to that disk.

-A sub-feature of async replication that allows you to reverse the async replication relationship of a replication pair to replicate data from the original secondary disk to the original primary disk.
+A sub-feature of async replication that reverses the async replication relationship of a replication pair to replicate data from the original secondary disk to the original primary disk.

 Procedures